 Verify that your solar installer is properly licensed.
 This ensures that the work is done properly using current installation best practices.
 The installation crew for a solar photovoltaic (PV) system in Maryland must include a Home Improvement Commission-licensed contractor and a master electrician with at least seven years' experience.
 The contractor installs the panels, while the master electrician handles permit business and hooks the system up to the grid.
 If you're installing a solar water heater, your contracting team must include a master plumber for utility connections and permits.

-Check review sites like TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to see feedback from past customers on local solar companies.
-Detailed reviews can help you evaluate a company's dependability and customer service.
+Check review sites like TrustPilot, the Better Business Bureau (BBB), and Google Reviews to see feedback from past customers on local solar companies.
+Detailed reviews can help you assess a company's reliability and customer service.
 Use caution with companies that have very few reviews or mostly negative ones.

 Incentive Amount: